Intisar359/TicketManagementSystem/README.md

 # KOTHIN TICKET - Ticket Management System

-KOTHIN.COM is a comprehensive desktop-based Ticket Management System built with C# and Windows Forms (WinForms).
+KOTHIN TICKET is a comprehensive desktop-based Ticket Management System built with C# and Windows Forms (WinForms).
 It provides a complete solution for managing and booking bus and train tickets, featuring distinct interfaces for administrators and regular users.

 ## Features